online-ml/river/docs/introduction/installation.md

 # Installation

-`river` is intended to work with **Python 3.6 or above**.
+River is meant to work with Python 3.7 and above.
 Installation can be done via `pip`:

 ```sh
 pip install river
 ```

-You can install the latest development version from GitHub as so:
+You can install the latest development version from GitHub, as so:

 ```sh
 pip install git+https://github.com/online-ml/river --upgrade